Gordon Slynn, Baron Slynn of Hadley: Honours & Arms

 Slynn received honorary degrees from numerous institutions, and was Visitor of Mansfield College, Oxford from 1995–2002 and of the University of Essex from 1995–2000.
 He was Chief Steward of Hereford between 1978–2008 and received the Freedom of the City in 1996, and was President of the Bentham Club in 1992 and of the Holdsworth Club in 1993.
 He was knighted in 1976.
 He was made a Knight of the Order of St John in 1998, having received the Order of St John in 1992, and received the Grande Croix de l'Ordre de Mérite (Luxembourg) in 1998; appointed a Knight Cross, Order of Merit (Poland) in 1999; Grand Cross, Order of Merit (Malta) in 2001; Officer's Cross, Order of Merit (Hungary) in 2002; and the Cross of Solomon Islands in 2007.
 He was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2009 New Year Honours for his services to the International Law Association which he served as Chairman of the Executive Committee.

-In 2000 he was presented with a 2-volume Liber Amicorum: Vol I, entitled Judicial Review in European Union Law, was edited by Professor David O'Keeffe and Antonio Bavasso; Vol 2, entitled Judicial Review in International Perspective, was edited by Mads Andenas and Duncan Fairgrieve; both volumes were published by Kluwer Law International (ISBN 90-411 1373-8 (set)).
+In 2000 he was presented with a 2-volume Liber Amicorum: Vol I, entitled "Judicial Review in European Union Law", was edited by Professor David O'Keeffe and Antonio Bavasso; Vol 2, entitled "Judicial Review in International Perspective", was edited by Mads Andenas and Duncan Fairgrieve; both volumes were published by Kluwer Law International (ISBN 90-411 1373-8 (set)).
+In 1991, he delivered the 43rd series of The Hamlyn Lectures, "Introducing a European Legal Order", published by Sweet & Maxwell (ISBN 0421463104).
+He was a member of White's, The Athenaeum, The Garrick, and The Beefsteak; a Chevalier du Tastevin, and a Commandeur d'Honneur de la Commanderie du Bontemps de Médoc et des Graves.